microsoft/scs25-copilot-studio-extensibility/docs/lab-02/index.md

 # Lab 02 - Build an agent with Copilot Studio

+In this lab, you will go through the following tasks:

+- Add Dataverse as a knowledge source
+- Add a website as a knowledge source
+- Use adaptive cards to make your agent look nicer
+- Enrich your agent with AI Prompts

 ## 📊 Add Dataverse as a knowledge source - Dataverse entity suppliers / data excel file (Mats)

 ## 🌐 Add a website as a knowledge source - Microsoft Learn (Mats)